 Monitoring.
 Bird monitoring dates are April 1 to July 31.
 Gull, cormorant, Caspian tern, grebe and pelican numbers are counted once per day, 6 or 7 days a week from April 1 to June 30, and 4 days (Monday through Thursday) a week from July 1 to July 31.

 Hazing.
-Ice Harbor Dam utilizes the U.S. Department of Agriculture’s Animal & Plant Health Inspection Service (APHIS) for hazing of piscivorous birds to reduce predation on ESA-listed fish passing the dam.
+Ice Harbor Dam utilizes the U.S. Department of Agriculture’s Wildlife Service (WS) for hazing of piscivorous birds to reduce predation on ESA-listed fish passing the dam.
 Bird hazing occurs from April 1 through June 30, 7 days per week, and is focused on gulls, terns and cormorants observed to be feeding on passing fish.
-Land-based hazing is conducted by a Wildlife Specialist 8 hours per day April 1–9 and June 12–30, and 16 hours per day April 10–June 11.
-Boat-based hazing is conducted 3 days per week April 10–16 and May 22–June 11, and 5 days per week April 17–May 21.
+Land-based hazing is conducted by a WS Specialist 8 hours per day April 1–8 and June 11–30, and 16 hours per day April 9–June 10.
+Boat-based hazing is conducted 3 days per week April 9–22 and May 28–June 10, and 5 days per week April 23–May 27.

 Action Plan.